git-user-9764983/Studdery-News/StudderyPlans.md

 # Core Features
 - [X] Main Menu (Settings, Credits)
 - [X] Slot Menu (Slot Selection, rotation, many locations, wipe data option)
-- [ ] Data saving/loading (such as slot selection, like which slot, you can pick where and rotate.)
+- [X] Data saving/loading (such as slot selection, like which slot, you can pick where and rotate.)
 - [ ] Multiplayer support (handling many slots at once, item/vehicle ownership)
 - [ ] Physical Stores (No GUI buying, you can drag items to counter and buy from NPC)
 - [ ] Player customization/specials (Tools, player accessories, etc)
 - [ ] Items redesign (planters/crops rework with more crops, etc)
+- [ ] Trees (Axe mechanics, and visual effects)

 # Minor Features
 - [X] Game Logo
+- [ ] Water and swimming stamina (Being able to swim in stud-water and limited stamina)

 # Upcoming (possible ideas)
 - [ ] Custom inventory toolbar